 ADS-B Exchange - How to feed with your own receiver, scripts readily available

-Typically, one receiver can feed into several networks at the same time.
+Typically, one receiver can feed into several networks in parallel.

 Well, yea...that's what it's all about:

 Aircraft labels (the yellow text), content configurable, can also be switched off